duff2013/Snooze/README.md

 ...TODO Snooze Class code flow diagram.
 <h4> SnoozeBlock Class:</h4>
-This class works by connecting the Driver Class to the Snooze Class and can have up to 8 class intstance defined for any one sketch.
+This class works by connecting the Driver Class to the Snooze Class and can have up to 8 class instance defined for any one sketch.
 This class really does all the glue work to call the drivers before and after sleeping.
-There are three speacial virtual functions that need to be explianed.
+There are three special virtual functions that need to be explained.
 1. enableDriver     - Driver can override this function, it is called right before sleeping.
 2. disableDriver    - Driver can override this function, it gets called right after sleeping.
 3. clearFlags       - Driver can override this function, gets called by interrupts from a driver in 'sleep' mode or directly from deepSleep and hibernate wakeup interrupt.